Common Factors the Affect Weight

 Vitamins and minerals: deficiency or toxicity

 Mindful eating is being aware and thoughtful during your mealtimes in regards to hunger and fullness cues, taste, and enjoyment.
 Think of the last few meals you’ve had.
 When was the last time you ate with no distractions?
-That means no phone, no work, no television, etc. Do you tend to eat because you’re bored or feel obligated to, or do you eat because you genuinely feel hungry?
-Do you eat until you’re full or uncomfortable?
+That means no phone, no work, no television, etc. Do you tend to eat because you’re bored or feel obligated to?
+Do you eat because you genuinely feel hungry?
+Can you asses if you’re full or uncomfortable?
 These are all thoughts to keep in mind during your meals.

 Mindful eating involves finding more pleasure in eating.
 When you take a bite, really think about the taste, the texture, the flavor.
-It’s easy to forget about the taste of your food when you’re scrolling through your phone, or working on your computer, or watching TV.
+It’s easy to forget about the taste of your food when you’re scrolling through your phone, or working on your computer.
 It’s easy to go into autopilot and eat without active awareness.
 When you’re eating distractedly, you’re a lot less likely to feel satisfied at the end of your meal.
-You tend to feel like you didn’t eat enough food, because you weren’t focused on what you were eating.
-When you practice mindful eating, you’re less likely to leave the meal still feeling hungry, and you’re less likely to snack unnecessarily later.
+When you practice mindful eating, you’re less likely to leave the meal still feeling hungry.
 Mindful eating enables you to eat what your body needs to eat, when it needs to eat, and improves your overall satisfaction when it comes to food.